Joy Womack: Career

-Womack joined Paris Opera Ballet as a extra dancer in January 2023
+Womack danced with the Paris Opera Ballet as an extra-dancer of the corps de ballet for the Balanchine show in February 2023 and performed at various galas around the world.
+In 2022 she joined a variety of dancers for Reunited In Dance, a gala organized by Xander Parish for dancers who were displaced due to the Russian invasion of Ukraine.

+Since 2022, Joy Womack has worked with Act’ble, an innovative modular system pointe shoe brand, based in Karlsruhe, Germany.
+In November 2023, Act’ble released a collaborative dance film with Joy Womack titled ‘JOY'.

 Personal life

+Womack learned to speak fluent Russian while living and working in Russia.
+She was married to former Bolshoi dancer-choreographer Nikita Ivanov-Goncharov.
+She is a Christian.

-Womack announced her engagement to Andrew Hale Clay on September 30, 2020.
+Womack announced her engagement to Andrew Hale Clay on September 30, 2020 via her personal YouTube channel.

+Movies

 Awards

 In 2011 she won the Grand Prix award at the Youth America Grand Prix in Paris, France.

 In 2012, Womack was awarded the Grand Prix Award at one of the 13 Youth America Grand Prix semi-finals.

 In 2013, she was awarded the Asian Grand Prix Award at the Asian Grand Prix in Hong Kong.

 In 2014 she won the Globex Promotion award for Emerging Expressive Talent.

 In 2014 she won the Silver Medal Arabesque Ballet Competition in Perm, Russia.

 In 2015, she won 1st Prize Ballet Professional & 2nd Prize Contemporary Professional in Bari Ballet Competition Italy.

 In July 2016, Womack won silver medal at the International Ballet Competition at Varna, Bulgaria.

 In 2017 she won Gold at Korea International Ballet Competition.